Ride the Wild Surf: Movie tie-in

 Although the film featured much music, it had only one song - the 1:07-long version of "Ride The Wild Surf".
 A 12-inch LP was released by Liberty Records in connection with the film.
 The cover, rendered in a Mondrian style collage, featured a photo of Jan & Dean accompanied by 11 photos from the film, with copy written to make it appear as though it was a soundtrack album: “Jan & Dean Sing the Original Soundtrack Recording of the Title Song from 'Ride the Wild Surf'.”
 The notes on the back cover featured an endorsement written by the film's star, Shelley Fabares.
 Of the 12 tracks on the LP, only one was from the film: a 2:13-long version of the title song.

 Reception

+The movie had its world premiere in Honolulu on 29 July 1964.
+It was released on the mainland in August.

-Box Office
+Box office

-Hunter called the film "a big hit" and meant he was associated with beach movies of the 1950s and 1960s even though he only made one "and it's not that hot".
+Tab Hunter called the film "a big hit" and meant he was associated with beach movies of the 1950s and 1960s even though he only made one "and it's not that hot".